 A collaborative effort between you and your wedding photography and videography team is key.
 Here are a few ways to work seamlessly with your team for the best results:

-Talk with your photographer and videographer about the kind of shots you want.
+Share Your Vision Talk with your photographer and videographer about the kind of shots you want.
 Share photos or videos that inspire you and discuss any must-have moments.
 For example, if you want a cinematic feel to your wedding video or specific poses for your photos, be sure to communicate that ahead of time.

-Your wedding photography and videography team is there to guide you through the process.
+Trust Your Team’s Expertise Your wedding photography and videography team is there to guide you through the process.
 They’ll know how to direct you for the most flattering shots and the best angles.
 Trust their expertise when it comes to what works for lighting, timing, and positioning.

-While it’s important to have a structured timeline, flexibility is key.
+Be Flexible with the Timeline While it’s important to have a structured timeline, flexibility is key.
 Sometimes, things might run behind schedule, or you might want to add a spontaneous moment.
 Your photographer and videographer will be prepared to adjust and still capture everything beautifully.

-One of the best things about wedding photography and videography is capturing candid, unexpected moments.
+Make Time for Candid Shots One of the best things about wedding photography and videography is capturing candid, unexpected moments.
 Allowing some flexibility in your timeline for relaxed moments will let your photographer and videographer capture authentic emotions throughout the day.

 Sample Wedding Day Timeline